bp0lr/vultr_manager/README.md

 second, go to your vultr control panel and get your API key.

 export VULTR_API_KEY="####################################################"
 you can add this line to .bashrc yo make it permanently.

+last, if you want, you can move vultr_manager to your /bin folder for more simplicity.
 ```